Thrilled to have won! :) Thanks everyone!

 My project is funded by Cancer Research UK.

-To find out new things!
+Favourite thing to do in my job To find out new things!
 Each experiment has the potential to change a lot about the way we understand something – this is really exciting!

 Cancer isn’t like other diseases, you can’t catch it like a cold.
 Cancer happens when cells in the body misbehave and grow out of control.
 I study cancer of the blood, an example of this is leukaemia.